devcontainers/cli/example-usage/README.md

 Currently the `appPort` property is used in `devcontainer.json` instead of `forwardPorts` due to a gap in the current dev container CLI ([see here](https://github.com/devcontainers/cli/issues/22)).

 ### CI build environment example

+This example illustrates how you can use the dev container CLI to build your application in any CI system.
+(Note there is also a [GitHub Action](https://github.com/marketplace/actions/devcontainers-ci) and [Azure DevOps task](https://marketplace.visualstudio.com/items?itemName=devcontainers.ci) if you are using those automation systems, but this example will focus on direct use of the CLI.)

 You can use the example by opening a terminal and typing the following: